rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/SSIS/README.md

 ## About this sample

 This is a sample [SQL Server Integration Services (SSIS)](https://docs.microsoft.com/en-us/sql/integration-services/sql-server-integration-services?view=sql-server-2017) app, which shows how to run a SSIS package as a scheduled service.
 This sample creates an app that is called each minute that executes an SSIS package.
+It also shows you how to run the SSIS package on demand.
 The SSIS package creates a backup of the `DWConfiguration` database on the master SQL instance to disk.
 Also, the package cleans any backup files for the `DWConfiguration` database that are older than one hour, making sure that maximum 60 backup files will be on disk at any moment.

 <a name=before-you-begin></a>